-242. For example, Plaintiff Condie and Plaintiff Martin live approximately a quarter mile from each other-a five-minute walk-with Plaintiff Condie living just south of Temple
+242. For example, Plaintiff Condie and Plaintiff Martin live approximately a quarter mile the partisan election results shading within the city's boundaries.

 Square and Plaintiff Martin living across the street to the east.
 But because District 1 and District 2 separate along Main Street, Plaintiff Martin is in District 1 and must vote for a congressional representative with residents in Logan-nearly eighty miles away.
 Plaintiff Condie is in District 2 and must vote for a representative with St. George residents located over 300 miles away.